Ejiofor electrifies as death-bound 'Everyman' in London

 In the reworking by Britain's Poet Laureate Carol Ann Duffy, which had its premiere on Wednesday at London's National Theatre, the 15th-century work whose original creator is unknown, and has inspired numerous versions over the years, becomes a tale for our times.

-Ejiofor's "Ev" is a successful man-about-town and serial womanizer celebrating a 40th birthday that is to be his last in his penthouse flat with friends.
+Ejiofor's "Ev" is a successful man-about-town and serial womaniser celebrating a 40th birthday that is to be his last in his penthouse flat with friends.

 Kate Duchene plays God as a cleaning lady who as the play opens says she sweeps the floor before the parties and mops up afterwards.